Philip Dalbiac: Political career

 In June 1895 the Liberal government led by Lord Rosebery lost a vote of confidence.
 A general election was duly called, and Dalbiac was chosen by the Conservatives to contest the constituency of Camberwell North, which was held the Liberal Party member of parliament, Edward Hodson Bayley.
 A third candidate, Nelson Palmer, subsequently entered the contest, claiming to be of "independent of party", but representing the labouring classes.
 The Conservatives secured a large majority at the election, and Bayley was one of many Liberal MPs to lose their seats.
 Dalbiac secured a majority of 693 votes over Bayley.
 Palmer's intervention had no effect, as he received only 32 votes.
 Dalbiac only served one term in the House of Commons, choosing to step down at the next election in 1900.

 Although no longer a regular army officer, Dalbiac served in the part-time Volunteer Force, joining the 18th Middlesex Rifle Volunteers (Paddington Rifles) in 1891, and was the commanding officer of the unit from 1896 to 1908.
 When the volunteers were reorganised as the Territorial Force in 1908, Dalbiac was given command of the 2nd London Divisional Transport and Supply Column, with the honorary rank of colonel.
 He was awarded the Territorial Decoration in 1911 and made a Companion of the Bath in the coronation honours of the same year.

-Dalbiac resigned his commission in 1912, but with the outbreak of the First World War in 1914 returned to the army, and was given the task of forming a second line duplicate of the supply column for the newly raised 60th Division.
-He travelled with the new unit to Salonika, and was mentioned in despatches.
+Dalbiac resigned his commission in 1912 but with the outbreak of the First World War in 1914 returned to the army and formed a second line duplicate of the supply column for the new 60th Division.
+He travelled with the new unit to Salonika, and was mentioned in dispatches.
 A partner in the publishing company of Swan Sommenschein & Co., he became a director of George Allen & Unwin Limited in 1914.